MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-accessing-columns.md

 -   *QueryVariable* is a variable of the Query data type that specifies the query object.

--   *ColumnName* is the name of the column in the query as specified by the [Name Property](Name-Property.md) of the column.
+-   *ColumnName* is the name of the column in the query object.

 ## Return Value

- Type: The data type of the field that is used by the column, unless the column applies a totaling method as specified by the [Method Property](Method-Property.md).
+ The data type of the field that is used by the column, unless the column applies a totaling method as specified by the [Method property](properties/devenv-method-property.md).
 If the column applies a totaling method, then data type is an integer for the Count method and a decimal for all other totaling methods

  Returns the value of the column in the current active row.